 Sherry Boschert is an independent scholar, journalist, author, and blogger.
 Previously as a journalist she was the San Francisco Bureau Chief for Frontline Medical News in 1991-2014 and freelanced for The New York Times and other news outlets.
 She is the author of Plug-in Hybrids: The Cars That Will Recharge America (New Society Publishers, 2006).
 Boschert is at work on a new book, Uppity Women: A History of Title IX.
 She blogs at sherryboschert.com.

 Current research areas:

-I'm researching the history of Title IX of the Education Amendments of 1972, which turned out to be the most important law for U.S. women other than the right to vote.
-Title IX prohibits sex discrimination in federally- funded education.
-My research will inform a book-in-progress, Uppity Women: A People's History of Title IX.
+I'm working on a history of Title IX of the Education Amendments of 1972, arguably the most important law for U.S. women other than emancipation and suffrage.
+Title IX prohibits sex discrimination in federally-funded education.
 Along the way, I'm posting video interviews and commentary on my blog, 37 Words (named after the 37 words in Title IX) at sherryboschert.com.

 “After 43 years of Title IX, women find their voice,” op-ed in the San Francisco Chronicle, online Nov.
 17, 2015 and in print Nov.
 19, 2015, page A12: